Is a tiny waifish

-The few contemporary fiction she has wrote ended up with a generous layer of tongue-in-cheek references and humor before half of them were cruched under the unforgiving lethal heel of her boredom.
-Attempts at science-fiction have all ended up with too many psychological or fantasy themes to still qualify.
+The rare few contemporary fiction she wrote ended up as Slipstream under a generous layer of humor and tongue-in-cheek references, before half of them were cruched under the unforgiving heel of her boredom.
+Attempts at science-fiction all ended up with too many psychological or fantasy themes to still qualify.
+So daybright fantasy it is.

-Fanfiction: Mostly writes Legend of Zelda (SS, OoT, HW)
+— Mostly Legend of Zelda (SS, OoT, HW)

-— And Fire Emblem (RD) centered on Heron Laguz lore.
+— Also Fire Emblem (RD) centered on Heron Laguz lore.

-Original works: Currently writing a series of high fantasy xenofiction set in an original world.
-The name is All The Ways To Den Essyl if you're interested.
+Original works: Currently writing a series of epic fantasy feminist xenofiction set in an original world.

-There dwell multi-gendered dryads and humans (along with grey elves, godly living trees and AI-sorry-earth golems) sharing a world where hard magic comes packed with DNA morphing.
-Most stories are told from the point of view of the dryads who struggles with their double-edged magic while they must deal with humans.
+There dwell multi-gendered dryads (imagine high elves with no nose, huge irises and vegetal hair) humans, godly trees and earth golems, all sharing a world where hard magic is intertwined with spiritualism.
+Most stories are from the point of view of the dryads who struggles with their double-edged magic while weaving complicated schemes to survive from an unwhanted host of humans.

 The Last Mortals of Den Onhum is the third independent book, and the first written in English.
-It features a male friendship between an immortal dryad lord and a young human trader, evolving though basic politics, foreign lore and a peculiar form of telepathy into a xeno traditional kind of moirallegiance.
+This one features the friendship between an immortal dryad lord and a poor young man.
+In the mix are action, racism, politics, xeno traditions, a peculiar form of telepathy and a mean amount of moirallegiance courting.

 Yes, it sounds like Bard/Thranduil material from The Hobbit.
 Yet, I can assure you that this one has a distinctive taste.

-So, 20'000 words long for this one so far and about 20'000 more to go by filling in some blanks and smoothing out things...
-Beta readers are most welcome!
+So, 25'000 words long for this one so far and about 25'000 more to go by filling in some blanks and smoothing out things...
+Given the length, it's going to need about two betareaders before being published...

 Huge fan of Zeldanime and of Staff of Gamelon doing a great job revisiting the CGI games and building something awesome!